DSR: Direct Simultaneous Registration for Multiple 3D Images: Conclusion

 \section{Conclusion}

-Starting from the framework of direct bundle adjustment, a novel direct simultaneous registration algorithm for 3D image is proposed in the paper.
-The method can optimize the poses of a sequence of local frames simultaneously without any information loss or information reuse.
-Simulated and in-vivo experiments on 3D Transesophageal Echocardiography datasets are performed to demonstrate that the proposed algorithm can obtain more accurate results compare to the conventional sequential registration method.
-In-vivo experiments also shows accurate structures and extended field of view, indicating a good quality of registration and a significant potential clinical value of the proposed algorithm.
+Starting from the framework of direct bundle adjustment, a novel direct simultaneous registration algorithm for 3D images is proposed in the paper.
+The method can optimize the poses of a collection of local images simultaneously without any information loss or reuse.
+Results from the simulated and in-vivo experiments demonstrate that the proposed method outperforms the other four competing methods in terms of accuracy and is more efficient than the state-of-the-art APE method.
+From the results of simulated experiments, it is evident that our method improved the accuracy of registration by more than 50\% compared to the other four methods for most cases.
+In-vivo experiments also show accurate structures and extended field of view of the fused images, indicating a good quality of registration and a significant potential clinical value of the proposed method.

+The proposed method can be very useful in practice when real-time performance is not required, e.g. using the enlarged FoV of 3D TEE for surgical planning of LAA occlusion.
+Our current focus is more on accuracy than efficiency, thus we implemented DSR in MATLAB on CPU.
+Since the linear system~(\ref{Eq4}) has a special sparse structure that is similar to other bundle adjustment problems, it is very promising for us to use techniques in \cite{wu2011multicore} to achieve parallel implementation of DSR on GPU.
+Additionally, optimization techniques used in g2o~\cite{kummerle2011g} and parallax BA~\cite{zhao2015parallaxba} could also help us achieve the fast implementation.
+Our future work will focus on the efficient implementation of DSR.